Privacy is under attack around the world

 The Internet is not made to protect your privacy.
 It's a surveillance machine.

 As much as the Internet has advanced our societies, it has also become a threat to our freedom.
-Surveillance online has become so much easier than what the Stasi and the Gestapo had to do to spy on German citizens a couple of decades ago.
+Surveillance online has become so much easier than what the Stasi in East Germany and the Gestapo had to do to spy on German citizens a couple of decades ago.

 With the help of the Internet, mass surveillance today is cheap and fast.
 The only privacy-preserving technology we have to stop this surveillance machine is encryption:

 The reasoning behind this is simple: The more people encrypt their online communication, the harder it gets to spy on all citizens or to filter out potential targets such as activists, journalists or whistleblowers who are the only ones using encryption.

 Today it is easier than ever to make a change.

 As the Internet grows up, people understand that they have to stop feeding the surveillance machine - independent from whether they believe they have something to hide or not.
 New tools have made encryption and, thus, protecting your private data very easy.
 Email services like Tutanota, chat apps like Signal, cloud services like Tresorit are just a few that integrate encryption seamlessly into their services so that users don’t have to think about how the encryption works.

 Protecting ones privacy online is still a challenge.
 But step by step we can all take back our right to privacy.

 Our guide on how to leave Google behind will help you to find alternatives that protect your private data.